kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 ### Feedback survey

-SIG Release will draft an experience survey and distribute it to [k/dev](https://groups.google.com/g/kubernetes-dev)) and include it in the release notes of the first *three* releases from which the new cadence has been applied.
+SIG Release will draft an experience survey, distribute it to [k/dev](https://groups.google.com/g/kubernetes-dev) and include it in the release notes of the first *three* releases from which the new cadence has been applied.
 This survey will include questions around the release cadence and how it impacted end users and can be used to make a final decision regarding release cadence (i.e. promoting this KEP to stable).

 Survey contents are to be determined, but we welcome content suggestions to continually improve the process.